nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/hogp.rst

 Usage
 *****

-You can use the GATT HIDS Client module to interact with a connected HIDS server.
+You can use the GATT HIDS Client library to interact with a connected HIDS server.

 Retrieving the HIDS Client readiness state
 ==========================================